-Join the Academy in New Orleans!
-The 2013 meeting will take place at Ernest N. Morial Convention Center from Nov.
-16 to 19.
-It will be preceded by Subspecialty Day, Nov.
-15 and 16.
+Join the Academy in Chicago!
+AAO 2014 will take place at McCormick Place from Oct.
+18 to 21.
+It will be preceded by Subspecialty Day, Oct.
+17 and 18.
 Learn more.

-As a senior ophthalmologist (SO), navigating through the Annual Meeting's offerings — courses, events, exhibit hall and more — can be a little overwhelming.
+As a senior ophthalmologist (SO), navigating through AAO 2014 meeting offerings — courses, events, exhibit hall and more — can be a little overwhelming.
 The Academy is here to help!

-The SO Lounge offers light refreshments, internet access and is free to all members 60 and over.
-Show (or bring) your "SO" ribbon to access the lounge.
+SO Lounge is free to all members 60 and over and includes computer access, Wi-Fi, light refreshments and comfortable seating.
+(Show your SO ribbon to access the lounge).

 Senior Ophthalmologist Special Program and Reception